-- The case, along with the MAB opinions and recommendation is returned to the Driver Wellness & Safety Division (DW&S) for their review, and DW&S makes a decision on the individual's license status.
+- The case, along with the MAB opinions and recommendation is returned to the Driver Wellness & Safety Division (DW&S) for review, and a decision on the individual's license status.
 The individual is then informed of the decision regarding their license.

 - If the MVA's decision is to refuse, suspend, or revoke the driving privilege and the individual wishes to contest the proposed action, an administrative hearing may be requested.